nickvanderwildt/nickvanderwildt/README.md

 ### Hi there 👋
 I'm Nick, a VP of Technology at Adyen by day, and a programming enthusiast by night.
-My self-taught journey in programming went from Ruby (on Rails), to Python, JS/TS, Elixir, and finally to Golang.
+My self-taught journey in programming went from Ruby (on Rails), to Python, JS/TS, Elixir, and finally to Golang and C#.
 In the end, I tend to pick Ruby or Golang depending on the project, as they help me get stuff done the fastest.

 <!--
 **nickvanderwildt/nickvanderwildt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.